meilisearch/documentation/learn/getting_started/main_features.md

 Use the countries dataset for this example.

+## Stop words and synonyms

+MeiliSearch allows you to create a list of words that is ignored in your search queries.
+Adding a stop words list improves the speed, and relevancy of your search.

+A list of synonyms is useful if you have multiple words with the same meaning in your dataset.
+This will make your search results more relevant.

 ## Dumps and snapshots

 - I copied this section mostly from Data backup: snapshots vs. dumps under Advanced topics.
 I think this section gives enough detail for an introduction.
 If we keep this here, do we get rid of it from Advanced topics?